 Most of the time it’s possible to cover both bases by filing with either the federal Equal Employment Opportunity Commission (EEOC) or the South Carolina Human Affairs Commission (SCHAC or SHAC) and asking that the complaint be cross-filed.

 Our employment lawyers have the experience and knowledge to take a complaint before either agency.
-We’ll track it every step of the way and make sure you’re fully informed before making any important decision.
+We’ll track it every step of the way and make sure we inform you fully before making any important decision.
 We can follow through with you for as long as it takes, even if it’s a lengthy court battle.
 We’ll also help you evaluate any proposed settlements.